AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

 # Hands-On-Lab: Analyzing Manufacturing Feedback with Text Data

-In this hands-on lab, you will explore how manufacturers use customer feedback—gathered from surveys, warranty claims, and product reviews—to identify product issues and drive quality improvements.
-You will work with real-world textual data and build a machine learning pipeline using Azure ML Designer to predict customer satisfaction and uncover patterns such as common defects or recurring complaints.
+In this hands-on lab, you will work with real customer feedback data to identify product issues and predict customer satisfaction.
+You will use Azure ML Designer to preprocess text, extract features using N-Grams, and build a machine learning model using logistic regression.
+The lab guides you through splitting data, scoring, evaluating, and running the pipeline.
+By the end, you will be able to analyze textual data and view preview results to gain insights.

 ## Lab Objectives